MohammadDehghan/crop-weed-segmentation/README.md

 ## Feature Selection

 In order to further improve the results, I used different Evolutionary algorithms like GA, PSO, and SA to select the most important features.
 Each FSS folder contains the code for feature selection.
-By feature selection, average accuracy increases from 79 to 83.7, as well as other metrics such as F1-score, Precision and Recall improve.
+By feature selection, average accuracy increases from 79 to 83.7, while other metrics such as F1-score, Precision, and Recall improve as well.